ewels/rich-click/docs/editor.md

 At the bottom of the page, there is generated code for the sample output.

-Unlike the rest of the documentation, the colors in this page have been calibrated to better match how typical modern terminals tend to render these colors.
+The colors in this page have been calibrated to better match how typical modern terminals tend to render these colors.

 <div class="container">
     <div class="left-column">